3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

    The SQL filter is very powerful as you can access every column of every table in the 3DCityDB and make use of all functions and operations offered by the underlying database system to define your filter.
    More information about the SQL filter is provided in chapter :numref:`impexp_sql_queries_chapter`.
+-  **LoD filter**: This filter allows for exporting only specific LoDs of the city objects.
+   The LoD selection can be either AND or OR combined.
+City objects not having a spatial representation in one (OR) or all (AND) of the selected LoDs will not be exported.
+The *search depth* parameter specifies how many levels of nested city objects shall be considered when searching for matching LoD representations.
+-  **Counter filter**: The feature counter filter limits the number of explicitly exported top-level features.
+   Simply enter the number of features into the *count* field [4].
+The *start index* parameter indicates the index within the result set from which the export shall begin.
+The index starts with 0.
+Both parameters can be used together or individually.
 -  **Bounding box filter**: The bounding box filter takes the same parameters as on the Import tab.
    It is evaluated against the ENVELOPE column of the CITYOBJECT table.
 The user can choose whether the bounding box of top-level features only needs to *overlap with* or must be strictly *inside*